Mostafaa021/EShopMicroservices/README.md

 # EShopMicroservices
-Microservices Project for Training on practicing on Microservices architcture &amp; Docker
+Microservices Project for Training and practicing on Microservices architcture &amp; Docker